AbrarAhamed1998/NickOfTime/README.md

 The player can pick up a variety of weapons along their journey.
 Each of these weapons have a unique quirk of thier own.

 #### The Unlimited Pistol
+A pistol that simply does not run out of ammo and never has to be reloaded, none has questioned this gross oversight in the making of this weapon, especially the developer of this game.
+This stands as a reference to all the action movies where a protaganist's weapon never has to be reloaded.

 #### The Not So trusty revolver
+This revolver is an homage to western classics and is very accurate.
+It also has the ability to ricochet off surfaces and may damage the wielder as well.
+The revolver also seems to be possesed by a demon that loves to play russian roulette.
+When the demon is active the gun empties itself down to only one bullet and the player must cycle through the gun to fire the one bullet that does bonus damage.

 #### The One-Liner Rocket Launcher
+The One Liner Rocket is a weapon that does a ton of damage, but requires its wielder to utter a cheesy one-liner from 80s action movies, before firing a rocket.This delay can mean the difference between life and death, coupled with the rarity of finding this weapon and the ammo for it, makes this weapon difficult to use.

 ## Systems
 Here are some of the systems that I've built for the game that I'd like to showcase: